Webpage created: January 03, 2019

 Airport in May 1949.

-A silver coloured de Havilland Heron of the Queen's Flight landed at Plymouth Airport on Friday May 25th 1956, bringing HRH the Princess Alexandra to the City to lay the foundation stone of the new parish church for Crownhill.
+A silver coloured de Havilland Heron of the Queen's Flight landed at Plymouth Airport on Friday May 25th 1956, bringing Her Royal Highness the Princess Alexandra to the City to lay the foundation stone of the new parish church for Crownhill.
 During the day she also visited the Margaret Macmillan Nursery School and the Royal Naval Hospital.
 The Princess was accompanied on the flight by her Mother, the Duchess of Kent, who was making a private visit to Sir John and Lady Carew Pole at Antony House, Torpoint, Cornwall.

 In the years since the end of the Second World War many small airlines have come and gone at Roborough.
 In 1960 Dan Air started air services from Plymouth to Cardiff and Liverpool; to Gatwick; and to Newcastle.
 They all ceased in 1965.